 Thanks to the BLM and a bunch of volunteers for cleaning up the trash, fire refuse, and killing all the tamarisk along this corridor.
 They have also planted over a hundred cottonwood trees recently.
 There are buckets at most of the sites for watering the trees.
 Please take a moment and water one.

 This area is actually in Colorado, but only a couple of miles from the Utah border.
 Launch on the Colorado River at Loma.
 Float about 14 miles to the Black Rocks.
 These towers are obvious to the south, at the entrance to Moore Canyon.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Black Rock Towers:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Black Rock Towers: